arangodb/arangojs/6.14.1/Reference/Collection/DocumentCollection.md

   - **allowDirtyRead**: `boolean` (Default: `false`)

-    {% hint 'info' %}
-    Dirty reads were introduced in ArangoDB 3.4 and are not supported by earlier versions of ArangoDB.
+    **Note:** Dirty reads were introduced in ArangoDB 3.4 and are not supported by earlier versions of ArangoDB.
-    {% endhint %}

     If set to `true`, the request will explicitly permit ArangoDB to return a potentially dirty or stale result and arangojs will load balance the